Lula's promise of a ministry of indigenous people in doubt

 By Anthony Boadle

-BRASILIA, Dec 5 (Reuters) - Brazil's indigenous leaders are counting on President-elect Luiz Inacio Lula da Silva keeping his promise to create a ministry of indigenous affairs to help restore their people's rights and protections that were undermined by the current government.
+BRASILIA, Dec 5 (Reuters) - Brazil's indigenous leaders were disappointed on Monday after President-elect Luiz Inacio Lula da Silva appeared to backtrack on a promise to create a ministry of indigenous affairs to help restore rights and protections that were undermined by the current government.

-But on Friday Lula said he might instead decide on a special department linked to the presidential office rather than a fully-fledged ministry, which disappointed indigenous leaders who were taken by surprise by his comments.
+Lula said on Friday he might instead decide on a special department linked to the presidential office rather than a fully-fledged ministry, which disappointed indigenous leaders who were taken by surprise by his comments.

-The ministry was important for the historical recognition Brazil's 900,000 indigenous people and for the reparation for their mistreatment and loss of land rights, she told Reuters.
+The ministry was important for the historical recognition of Brazil's 900,000 indigenous people and reparation for their mistreatment and loss of land rights, she told Reuters.

+Lula drew loud applause at the COP27 climate talks in Egypt last month when he told delegates he explicitly promised an indigenous ministry to ensure "dignified survival, security, peace and sustainability" for some 300 indigenous tribes that still exist in Brazil.

 Under far-right President Jair Bolsonaro, whom Lula defeated narrowly on Oct.
 30, violence has increased against indigenous communities who lands have been increasingly invaded by illegal gold miners, loggers and cattle ranchers.